OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/linking.md

 ✓ Transaction successful.
 Transaction hash: 0xc9fb0d3ada96ec4c67c1c8f1569f9cfaf0ff0f7b241e172b32a023b1763ab7ab
 ```

-> Note: You can also upgrade contracts from an EVM package.
+> Note: You can also upgrade contracts from an Ethereum package.
 Upon a new release of @openzeppelin/contracts-ethereum-package, if you want to update your ERC20 to include the latest fixes, you can just `openzeppelin link` the new version and use `openzeppelin upgrade` to get your instance to the newest code.

 ## Wrapping up

 We have built a more complex setup in this tutorial, and learned several concepts along the way.
-We introduced [EVM packages](https://blog.zeppelinos.org/open-source-collaboration-in-the-blockchain-era-evm-packages/) as dependencies for our projects, allowing us to spin up a new token with little effort.
+We introduced [Ethereum packages](https://blog.zeppelinos.org/open-source-collaboration-in-the-blockchain-era-evm-packages/) as dependencies for our projects, allowing us to spin up a new token with little effort.
 We also presented some [limitations](writing_contracts) of the [upgrades pattern](pattern) that the OpenZeppelin SDK uses, such as [initializer methods](writing_contracts#initializers) as a replacement for constructors, or [preserving the storage layout](writing_contracts#modifying-your-contracts) when modifying our source code.
 We also learned how to run a function as a migration when upgrading a contract.

 Feel free to explore the rest of the guides in the site to keep learning more, or start coding with the OpenZeppelin SDK right away!